 Maret shall abide by the terms of the Tree Relocation Plan approved by the BZA in BZA Application No. 20643 (as depicted in Exhibit __ of the record in the case) except to the extent that, after consultation with ANC 3/4G, such plan is modified and approved by DDOT’s Urban Forestry Division.
 Heritage trees will be retained to the extent reasonably possible.
 No construction shall be allowed under the drip line of heritage trees unless expressly permitted by the Urban Forestry Division.

 Maret has designed the Athletic Facilities Project to mitigate stormwater runoff from a 25-year storm, which exceeds the regulatory requirement for a design to mitigate stormwater runoff from a 15-year storm.
 Maret shall consult with ANC 3/4G and coordinate its stormwater management plan with the District Department of Energy and Environment (“DOEE”).
 The Athletics Facilities Project shall comply with all relevant DOEE stormwater management regulations (enumerated in Chapter 5 of Title 21 of the District of Columbia Municipal Regulations) and shall satisfy the requirements of the District’s Municipal Separate Storm Sewer System (“MS4”) permit issued by the U.S. Environmental Protection Agency under the Clean Water Act.
 Maret shall conform to requirements for stormwater reports to DOEE, if any, and shall provide ANC 3/4G with copies of such reports.
-Absent any DOEE reporting requirements, Maret shall report annually to ANC 3/4G on the operation of the stormwater system for ten years.
+Absent any DOEE reporting requirements, Maret shall report annually to ANC 3/4G on the operation of the stormwater system for ten years and will continue to maintain the stormwater system in accordance with DOEE requirements so long as the field continues to be used primarily as a private school athletic field.

 The turf field shall use natural-based infill such as engineered wood particles, “SafeShell,” or similar products rather than rubber-based products and shall be installed in conformity with best practices regarding permeability and hydrology impacts.
 Non-playing field areas shall, to the extent reasonably possible, use natural grass and/or vegetation.